Disclosure: This post includes affiliate links. All opinions are 100% my own.

 Before I was diagnosed with celiac disease, I loved to eat pasta.
 Not just a little pasta, but I ate gobs and gobs of pasta.
 I could seriously eat pasta all day if it could sustain me.
 (I’ve always wondered if my pasta addiction somehow attributed to my celiac diagnosis.)

 After going gluten-free, I began to really miss pasta.
 I don’t really like a lot of the gluten-free pasta substitutes.
 They just aren’t the same.

-To know me is to know I miss pasta.
+However, to know me is to know I love – and now miss – pasta.

-So on my birthday last April, my mother-in-law bought me an electric pasta machine*.
+So on my birthday last April, my mother-in-law bought me this beautiful, delicious, elegant and practical electric pasta machine.
 She knows me so well – she knows I love pasta but it has never been the same for me since going gluten-free.
 She told me she figured by making my own, perhaps I could replicate that gluten-full pasta texture I was missing so much.

 I never thought I’d ever make my own pasta more or less own a pasta machine to assist me in the process!
-But now I have my very own pasta making machine (and it’s beautiful!) so it was about time to figure out how to make my own gluten-free pasta from scratch.
+But alas, I have my very own pasta making machine (and it’s extraordinary – every GF chef should have one!) so it was about time to figure out how to make my own gluten-free pasta from scratch.

 Now I was on the hunt for a gluten-free pasta recipe to try (and hopefully fall in love with).
 I tried a few recipes I found in cookbooks and online – but they were nothing to write about here.
 I only blog about my good recipe finds.

 Then I thought to look up one of my favorite gluten-free flour blends, Cup4Cup to see if the company had a gluten-free noodle recipe I could try.

 Boy did they!